keks24/css-configuration/README.md

-# cs-1.6-configuration
+# css-configuration
-this repository shall contain any kind of configuration files for `counter-strike 1.6`.
+this repository shall contain any kind of configuration files for `counter-strike: source`.